Surakshajain06/COHMET_PVT/README.md

 * Explore options for cost reduction without compromising on performance or build quality.

-* Add audio prompts in three languages (English, Kannada, Hindi) with support for customized voice or sound options.
+* Add audio prompts in three languages (English, Tamil, Hindi) with support for customized voice or sound options.

 * Enable customizable timer settings for each well to personalize training intensity and duration.